how to improve core web vitals.

 Having a poor Performance Score isn’t going to remove your site from Google search.
 In fact, the impact may be minimal to your site.
 However, it is a good idea to stay on top of this metric and make your site perform as quickly and smoothly as possible.
 If you can improve these metrics, you have a better chance of getting more attention from both Google and your target audience.

-While there are many updates that can improve your website’s Core Web Vitals, here are the three main improvements we’ve found make the biggest impact.
+While there are many updates that can improve your website’s Core Web Vitals, here are the four main improvements we’ve found make the biggest impact.

 Your website likely has at least a few third-party plugins or tracking scripts.
 These are typically bits of javascript code that a developer has input on certain pages of your site.
 Examples include Facebook pixels, Google Tag Manager, Google Analytics, Google’s reCAPTCHA, and Hotjar.